Teksta versija

 The following terms are used in this Law:

-1) administrative data sources - registers, data bases, information systems and other sources of information;
+1) administrative data sources - registers, databases, information systems and other sources of information;

 3) classification - a systemized allocation of objects based on established characteristics where a code is assigned to each object or group of objects;